IPQuest2023/IdeaAI/README.md

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

 This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.
+* To identify the members has been errored while enrolling
+* What is the popular error categories

 ## How is it used?

-Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?
+To Identify the fallouts in the process.

 Images will make your README look nice!
 Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded an image to Github.)